modyo/modyo-docs/docs/en/widgets/retail/loans.md

 # Loans

-Modyo also offers a widget that allows you to see an overview of the loans that a customer has with the financial institution, in detail and with their updated data.
+Modyo also offers a widget that allows you to see an overview of the loans that a customer has with the financial institution with updated and detailed data.

 #### Installation: